noscai/senior-frontend-engineer-application/README.md

 4. **Debounced Search Functionality**
    - Implement a search input with debounce functionality.
    - Simulate an asynchronous search to fetch and display results.

+#### Testing Requirements
+5. **Unit Tests**
+   - Write unit tests using Jest and React Testing Library for all components.
+   - Ensure comprehensive test coverage for functionality and edge cases.

+6. **End-to-End Tests**
+   - Write end-to-end tests using Playwright to test the complete flow of creating, updating, and deleting anamnesis forms, sections, and questions.
+   - Ensure that the UI behaves correctly, and the expected data is displayed and manipulated.

 #### Detailed Page Descriptions
 **1. List of All Anamnesis Forms**